CloudElementsOpenLabs/Backup-to-Dropbox-Automation/README.md

     -d "{ \"active\": true, \"configuration\": { \"HubspotSource\": \"{HubSpotInstanceID}\" }, \"name\": \"my hubspot bulk job test\"}"
 ```

+> Note that the base url for this request is `staging` which is the default trial url, but check your environment for the correct base url.

 The response body from that request will contain an `id` field, this is your formula instance ID.
 Even though it’s also scheduled to trigger on Mondays at 1AM, we can use this instance id to trigger this formula manually.
 Since it is usually set to a chron trigger we don’t have to pass any context in the POST body, but we can still test it with the following API